graftpro/nodejs-pool/README.md

 The following raw binaries **MUST BE AVAILABLE FOR IT TO BOOTSTRAP**:
 * sudo

-I've confirmed that the default server 16.04 installation has these requirements.

 The pool comes pre-configured with values for Monero (XMR), these may need to be changed depending on the exact requirements of your coin.
 Other coins will likely be added down the road, and most likely will have configuration.sqls provided to overwrite the base configurations for their needs, but can be configured within the frontend as well.

 Setup Instructions